Joachim Neander

-Joachim Neander (1650 – 31 May 1680) was a German Reformed (Calvinist) Church teacher, theologian and hymnwriter whose most famous hymn, Praise to the Lord, the Almighty, the King of Creation (Lobe den Herren, den mächtigen König der Ehren) has been described by John Julian in his A Dictionary of Hymnology as "a magnificent hymn of praise to God, perhaps the finest creation of its author, and of the first rank in its class."
-Due to its popularity it has been translated several times into English—Catherine Winkworth being one of the translators in the 19th century—and the hymn has appeared in most major hymnals.
+Joachim Neander (1650 – 31 May 1680) was a German Calvinist teacher, theologian and hymnwriter whose most famous hymn is Praise to the Lord, the Almighty, the King of Creation (Lobe den Herren, den mächtigen König der Ehren).

+The hymn has been described by John Julian in his A Dictionary of Hymnology as "a magnificent hymn of praise to God, perhaps the finest creation of its author, and of the first rank in its class."
+Due to its popularity it has been translated several times into English – Catherine Winkworth being one of the translators in the 19th century – and the hymn has appeared in most major hymnals.

 Neander wrote about 60 hymns and provided tunes for many of them.
-He regarded as the outstanding hymnwriter in German of the Reformed Church.
+He regarded as the first hymnwriter in German of the Reformed Church as well as the most notable.

 Life

-Joachim Neander was born in Bremen, the son of a Latin teacher.
-His grandfather, a musician, had changed the family name from the original German Neumann ('New man' in English) to the Graeco-Roman form Neander, following the fashion of the time.
+Joachim Neander was born in Bremen, the son of a Latin teacher; his grandfather was a musician.
+The family had changed the family name from the original German Neumann ('New man' in English) to the Graeco-Roman form Neander, following the fashion of the time.
 After the death of his father, he could not afford to study at a famous university.
 He therefore studied theology in his hometown from 1666 to 1670.
 At first, his heart was not in it.
 It was only when he heard a sermon of Theodor Undereyk (shortly before the end of his course) that his beliefs became serious.

 In 1671 he became a private tutor in Heidelberg, and in 1674 he became a teacher in a Latin school in Düsseldorf, one step before becoming a pastor.
-While living there, he liked to go to the nearby valley of the Düssel river, nature being the inspiration for his poems.
+Neander was a supporter of the reformer Jean de Labadie, which caused tensions with his employers.
+While living in Düsseldorf, he liked to go to the nearby valley of the Düssel river, nature being the inspiration for his poems.
 He also held gatherings and services in the valley, at which he gave sermons.
-This valley was later named after him Neandertal.
+This valley was later named Neandertal after him, which also led to the naming of Neanderthal remains found there.

 In 1679, Neander became an assistant pastor of St. Martin's church in Bremen, as his popularity with the common people had caused problems with the church administration in Düsseldorf.
 One year later, at the age of 30, he died of tuberculosis.